fionaDawn/shaneBrewery/README.md

 - docker-compose

 ### How to run locally?
-Clone this repo and run `bash run.sh` in the root folder
+1. Clone this repo and run `bash run.sh` in the root folder.
+2. Wait until it's done - it should log listening on ports 5000 and 3000.
+3. After that you’ll be able to enter a frontend in a browser with a link: http://localhost:8080

 ### How to test?
 Run `bash test.sh` in the root folder